SJTU-CGM/APAV/README.md

 ```
 _You can skip this step if you are going to use APAVplot later to draw plots in the R environment_

-4. Test if APAV toolkit is installed successfully
+4. Finally, you can test if the APAV toolkit is installed successfully by:
 ```
 $ apav
 ```